mrvillage/rift-web/docs/topics/targets.md

   or in your alliance or one of your allies.
 - Set the default attack conditions to only include you and your allies, that way it's really easy to search for attackers or counters.

+::: tip

+To set multiple valid alliances or values for an attribute you can use a list of items with the `^^` operator instead of `==` or similar.
+For example, `nation.alliance.id ^^ [1, 2, 3]` will only evaluate to True if the nation's alliance ID is equal to 1, 2, or 3.